aryan-sinhala349/example-games/README.md

-# example-games
+# Aryan Sinha
-A bunch of example games to act as a portfolio.
+This repository is meant to act like a portfolio.
+Each branch is its own separate game, with the main branch being a framework to help prevent having to rewrite things such as the build system.